 Tasks of the NRF:

-• To support the implementation of the best available evidence: Consistent nursing practices – an operational model for developing evidence-based practices (OMEBP) and expertise in EBHC (Fin AME)
+• To support the implementation of the evidence: operational models for supporting implementation, such as Consistent nursing practices – a model for developing evidence-based practices (OMEBP) and The Action Model for Expertise (FinAME).
+In addition,

 Two international collaboration centres